worthingtonjg/rubiks-cube/README.md

 # rubiks-cube

 This is an implementation of the Rubiks Cube using Unity3d.
 I was bored one weekend and decided I wanted to create a Rubiks cube in Unity.
+Below is a link to the WebGL demo, and a description of how it works.

 # WebGL Demo